OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

     gawk '$1 >= 305 && $1 <= 316' sample.txt

 Let's create a new coordinate list file where only easting and northing coordinates are listed with two decimals.
-Let's skip lines where there are only figures in the point ID.
+Let's skip lines if point ID is non mumerical.

 .. code:: gawk